fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 When shipping stops.
 When scaling breaks.
 When AI isn't sticking.

-We're four product engineers.
-We work with product companies past MVP — the ones whose codebase, team, or AI rollout needs more than they can ship alone.
-Rails and AI are our engine.
-We work in two-week sprints, you keep everything we build, and you can stop after any one of them.
+We are a team of four product engineers.
+We work with product companies beyond the MVP stage — in sprints, usually two weeks.
+You keep everything we build, and you can stop after any one sprint.

 01 Problems